aswinkp/aswinkp.github.io/_posts/2016-08-21-django-angular2-tutorial-part-2.md

 As far as my experience jinja2 stands as a best templating engine for django.
 Some benchmarks even say that Jinja2's performance is 20 times of that of django.
 Although django templating engine is good, I prefer Jinja2 for its performance and features.

-Both Angular2 and jinja2 has {{ }} syntax in their templates.
+Both Angular2 and jinja2 has <pre>{{ }}</pre> syntax in their templates.
 Luckily jinja2 offers to change those syntax.
 Not sure that Django would provide this.

 ### Into Action